 When does couples therapy fail?
 What are the fluttering red flags that tell us there is trouble ahead?

 We do our best at Couples Therapy Inc. to screen potential clients couples to make sure we aren’t trying to do the impossible.
-Many couples face significant obstacles that may render couples therapy a moot endeavor.
-They may have unrealistic assumptions about how therapy works, which can keep them mired in a quicksand of resentment and hopelessness.
+Although we believe that it is never too late to save a marriage, we have a good idea about which potential clients to turn down.

 Here are some of the red flags that might cause us to hesitate to take you on as a client.

 - Identifying your Partner as the Designated Patient

 One of the first things we look for is what you tell us is the tipping point of change in your marriage.
 Because our client is not you, it’s your relationship.

 We don’t side with one partner against the other.

 We ask that both partners can take an honest look at how they’ve contributed to the conflict, and convince us that they hope to improve their marriage.